mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What if your sense resistor is far from your
 - What is a kelvin connection for a sense resistor?
 What are the tradeoffs?

+## Noise, Interference, and Coupling
+- Why is noise a consideration at the board-level?
+- What is electromagnetic interference (EMI)?
+- What are some sources of EMI on a PCB?
+- Why do I want to avoid radiated EMI?
+- What are some board-level techniques to minimize radiated EMI?
+- What about external sources of EMI?
+How can they impact a circuit?
+- What are some board-level techniques to protect against EMI?
+- How can signals couple together?
+How can this bbe prevented?
+- What are some board-level techniques to minimize coupling?
+- If I have two traces on adjacent layers, one a clock and another a sensitive analog signal.
+How should I route these signals?
+- What is desense?
+Why should it be avoided?
+What are some board-level techniques to avoid it?

+### EMI Shields
+- What are EMI shields?
+Why/when are they needed?
+- How do EMI shields work?
+- What are EMI shields typically connected to?
+Why?
+- Where should I place EMI shields?
+- What is a faraday cage?

 ## Vias
 - What is a via?
 Why are they needed?
 - What are the different types of vias?
 What are their tradeoffs?